There is one question we get asked more than any other…

-To get started, you can continue reading below or if you know you are ready for our detailed, best-in-the-industry guide you can get it here.
+To get started, you can continue reading below or if you know you are ready for our detailed, best-in-the-industry Event Planning Guide you can get it here.

-- Social planning includes weddings, birthdays, parties, anniversaries, bar mitzvahs, and holidays.
+- Social planning includes weddings, birthdays, parties, anniversaries, bar mitzvahs, holidays, baby showers, and reunions.

 - Corporate planning includes meetings, company events, seminars, conventions, associations and charities.